LaunchCoderGirlSTL/Data-Science-Assignments/final_project/README.md

 2. Store the data you are using for your analysis in a database and use ETL to get it there.
 You are welcome to try using a cloud database to store your data, but you do not have to.
 3. Create a presentation of no more than 30 slides with your findings
 4. Plan to share your model code in your presentation and make sure your code and explanations are as clean as possible.
-- This project is focused on the models themselves, so you dont need to share ETL code or anything like that.
+- This project is focused on the models themselves, so you dont need to share ETL code in your presentation.
+In fact, please DO NOT unless there is a good reason to do so.
 5. Be prepared to give a 10-15 minute presentation.
 Do NOT go over 15 minutes.
 This is also an exercise in planning!